 I am an assistant professor of political science and Asian studies at Elizabethtown College and, from July to September 2018, a visiting fellow at the China Studies Centre, the University of Sydney.
 My current research examines the versatile role of the media in authoritarian politics and governance.
-Focusing on China, I study how local media participate in governance and how media rhetoric shapes political opinions.
+Focusing on China, I study how local media participate in governance and how authoritarian rhetoric shapes political attitudes and opinions.
 My work has been published or is forthcoming in International Journal of Public Opinion Research, Political Research Quarterly, The China Quarterly, Modern China, Journal of East Asian Studies, and Journal of Contemporary China.

 I earned my PhD in Political Science from the University of Kansas, MA in Political Science from Marquette University, and BA in International Politics from the University of International Relations in Beijing.